mertbarutcuoglu/UBC-Course-Analyzer-Desktop-Application/README.md

     Therefore, I wanted to automate this process by writing a desktop application.
 This way, it would be much faster and easier for me and my friends to choose our courses.

 ### User Stories ###

+- As a user, I want to be able to get the five year average for the course that I input, thought by the professor of the section that I input.

+- As a user, I want to be able to add the output for a course to a course list.

+- As a user, I want to be able to remove a course from the course list.

+- As a user, I want to be able to add multiple courses to a course list, and view them to compare the data for different courses and/or sections.